ardalan-jalal/synthetic_dataset_generator/README.md

 A Python tool for generating synthetic OCR training data optimized for Kurdish text and Tesseract LSTM training.
 Creates high-quality image/text pairs with intelligent duplicate prevention and balanced dataset composition.

+> **🎉 Recently Refactored!** The codebase has been completely restructured with a clean, modular architecture.
+Zero code duplication, professional logging, and works as both a CLI tool and Python library.
+See `docs/REFACTORING_SUMMARY.md` for details.

 ## ✨ Key Features

 ### Core Features